November 26, 2018

 In this post we’ll discuss the key aspects of implementing an ERP solution the right way, to help your organization transition to ERP-enabled operations without a hitch.

-Getting decision makers on board is crucial for the success of your implementation project.
-If your organization has many decision makers or business heads, it’s important that they are all on board with the implementation.
+Getting decision-makers on board is crucial for the success of your implementation project.
+If your organization has many decision-makers or business heads, it’s important that they are all on board with the implementation.
 Make a list of growth obstacles that your organization is currently dealing with or business procedures that aren’t as streamlined as they should be, and then match these challenges to specific advantages that an ERP system brings to the table.
 This will help you secure buy-in from your company’s executives by presenting real, quantifiable value.

 In ERP implementation, a lot depends on the implementation partner’s interaction with the customer’s team.
-Make sure that you’ve selected the right person as project manager: someone who can spearhead this growth initiative from your side.
-The project manager should have enough support with business users to test the system and provide timely input.
+Make sure that you’ve selected the right person as a project manager: someone who can spearhead this growth initiative from your side.
+The project manager should have enough support from business users to test the system and provide timely input.